LMFT #126302

 When Your Story Doesn’t Go as Planned

-If you’re walking through infertility and it feels too heavy to carry on your own, I’d be honored to sit with you in it.
-Together, we can make sense of the story you’re living — and help you find strength for the chapters ahead.
+You don’t have to carry this alone.
+If you’re walking through infertility and it feels too heavy to carry, I’d be honored to sit with you in it.
+Together, we can make sense of the story you’re living and help you find strength for the chapters ahead.
 When you share your story in therapy, you begin to process the pain rather than carry it alone.
 Studies show that telling your story in supportive spaces can reduce symptoms of depression and increase feelings of connection and hope.